arookas/flaaffy/README.md

 #### wave

 The _wave_ action converts among the various raw-audio formats used by Super Mario Sunshine.
+As a convenience, it can also convert to&#8209;and&#8209;fro .wav files.
 The available formats are:

 |Format|Frame Size|Description|